The basic syntax of the WHERE clause is:

 WHERE name = 'John Doe';

-This query will retrieve all columns (*
+This query will retrieve all columns (*) for employees where the name is 'John Doe'.

-statements to modify or remove specific records.
+You can also use the WHERE clause with UPDATE or DELETE statements to modify or remove specific records.

 UPDATE Example: